codingMustache/codingMustache/README.md

 ## Joke of the Day

-Remember, the best angle to approach a problem from is the "try" angle.
+Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.

 ## Daily Trivia

-Which data structure does FILO apply to?
+If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
- 1. Stack
+ 1. C++
- 2. Tree
+ 2. Binary
- 3. Heap
+ 3. JavaScript
- 4. Queue
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Stack
+  Binary
 </details>